facebook/docusaurus/admin/prerelease.md

 # Steps

 1. Ensure that `origin` remote is your Docusaurus fork and `upstream` is Docusaurus original repository.
-Example

 ```bash
 $ git remote -v